SegmentLinking/TrackLooper/README.md

     -w: 0- no writeout; 1- minimum writeout; default: 1
     -o: provide an output root file name (e.g. LSTNtuple.root); default: debug.root
     -l: add lower level object (pT3, pT5, T5, etc.) branches to the output

+When running the `sdl` binary directly and multiple backends have been compiled, one can be chosen using the `LD_LIBRARY_PATH` environment variable.
+For example, one can explicitly use the CPU backend as follows.

+    LD_LIBRARY_PATH=$TRACKLOOPERDIR/SDL/cpu/:$LD_LIBRARY_PATH sdl <args>

+However, it is important to keep in mind that if that particular backend is was not compiled then it will find another backed without any notice.

 Plotting numerators and denominators of performance plots

     createPerfNumDenHists -i <input> -o <output> [-g <pdgids> -n <nevents>]